Skip to main content

 The new Food Safety Rating System was designed to advance equity and fairness.
 Here are some ways we incorporated equity and fairness into our system.

-• Our rating methods were designed to fairly measure a restaurant's food safety practices by focusing on trend over time, scale of performance and rating on a curve.
+1. Our rating methods were designed to fairly measure a restaurant's food safety practices by focusing on trend over time, scale of performance, and applying the same standards throughout the county.

 Our food safety rating system will be evaluated in collaboration with community partners.
 We are committed to making changes based on evaluation results in order to advance equity and fairness.